 The causative bacteria of HLB was first detected in Los Angeles in 2012.
 It has subsequently been detected in Orange, Riverside, and San Bernardino counties.
 Prior to November 2017, the level of HLB risk in California was thought to be relatively stable.
 However, on November 22, 2017, the University of California and the USDA released a briefing paper that indicates, beginning in June 2017, a sharp increase in HLB and HLB-positive ACP detections, cities containing HLB, and ACP nymphs.
+With the release of the November 22, 2017 briefing paper, the CDFA became aware of the exponential intensification of the HLB epidemic, as demonstrated by the indicators contained in the paper.

-Asian Citrus Psyllid Notice of Treatment Findings Project RV-6211 Page 2
+Asian Citrus Psyllid Notice of Treatment Findings Project VS-3802 Page 2